Always Valid Inference: Bringing Sequential Analysis to A/B Testing: Always valid inference

 where the last inequality follows from the definition of always validity.
-Again the result follows on letting $\epsilon \to 0$. \end{proof}
+Again the result follows on letting $\epsilon \to 0$. $\Box$ \end{proof}

-The p-value defined in Theorem \ref{thm:av} is not the unique always valid p-value associated with that sequential test.
-However, it is a.s.~minimal among such always valid p-values for every $n$, resulting from the fact that it is uniquely a.s.~{\em monotonically nonincreasing} in $n$.
-With a one-to-one correspondence between monotone always valid p-value processes and families of sequential tests, these processes can be seen as the natural representation of sequential tests in a streaming p-value format.
+The p-value defined in part (1) of the theorem is not the unique always valid p-value associated with that family of sequential tests (i.e., for which part (2) holds).
+However, among such always valid p-values it is a.s.~{\em minimal} at every $n$, resulting from the fact that it is a.s.~{\em monotonically non-increasing} in $n$.
+Thus we have a one-to-one correspondence between monotone always valid p-value processes and families of sequential tests that do not give up for failure; i.e., where $\delta = 0$ implies $T = \infty$.
+These processes can be seen as the natural representation of those sequential tests in a streaming p-value format.